RehamHesham224/Node-Mongo-API-For-Course-Management/Readme.md

 ## Features

-- Integrate Mongodb with Node Express App
+- MongoDB Integration: Seamlessly integrates with MongoDB as the database system, providing a robust and scalable data storage solution.

 - Course CRUD Operation
-    - Create Courses:
-        - Add new courses to the system with a title, price.
+    - Create Courses: Add new courses to the system with a title, price, and additional details.
+Incorporates two layers of validation, both at the database schema level and application layer to ensure data integrity.
-        - Make Two Types Validation on DB Schem and Application layer.
-    - Read Courses:
-        - Retrieve a list of all courses using pagination.
-        - or get details about a specific course.
+    - Read Courses: Retrieve a list of all courses with pagination support or access details about a specific course.
-    - Update Courses: Modify the information of existing courses, such as updating the title, price.
+    - Update Courses: Modify the information of existing courses, including updating titles, prices, and other attributes.
-    - Delete Courses: Remove courses from the system.
+    - Delete Courses: Remove courses from the system, keeping your course catalog up-to-date.

 - Authentication and Authorization: